 It was 1999 when area residents and the SWC staff came together to establish the SWC VWQMP.
 In the spirit of The Oregon Plan, citizens took an active role in local watershed enhancement through water quality data collection and analysis.
 Originally, the goal was to establish baseline water quality data for eight sampling sites.
-By 2016, the program included 12 grab sample sites, six continuous temperature sites and six continuous dissolved oxygen sites, and has progressed from establishing baseline data to identifying and understanding trends in water quality dynamics, which in turn informs watershed management and restoration decision-making.
+By 2017, the program grew to 12 grab sample sites, 13 continuous temperature sites and seven continuous dissolved oxygen sites, and has progressed from establishing baseline data to identifying and understanding trends in water quality dynamics, which in turn informs watershed management and restoration decision-making.